visitsb/level-http/README.md

 # multilevel2-http

-_Access a leveldb instance from multiple processes over HTTP._
+_Access a leveldb instance from multiple processes over HTTP under secure credentials._

 A limitation of LevelDB is that only one process is allowed access to the underlying data. **multilevel2-http** exports a LevelDB instance over http.
+Furthermore, it also allows your LevelDB instance to be exposed with credentials to allow operations under logged in user.

 Credits go to the [original project](https://github.com/juliangruber/multimultilevel2-http).
 The project is updated to work with latest version of [Level](https://github.com/Level/level) and [NodeJS](https://nodejs.org/en/) with a few minor tweaks.